SSH (shell access)¶

 - Click on the "Generate" button (or select "Generate key pair" from Key in the menu).

-- Save the generated public and private keys (adding a passphrase will add some
+- Save the generated public and private keys (adding a passphrase will add some security if the computer (or key) is stolen, etc).

 - Copy the public key from the key generator, visible in the textbox ("Public